History of the Chinese Communist Party: Leadership of Deng Xiaoping

+Leadership of Jiang Zemin and Hu Jintao

 CCP general secretary Jiang Zemin succeeded Deng as "paramount leader" in the 1990s, and continued most of his policies.
+Since Jiang's administration, the highest positions in the party-state (General Secretary, Chair of the Central Military Commission, and President of China) have all been simultaneously held by a single leader.

 In the 1990s, the CCP transformed from a veteran revolutionary leadership that was both leading militarily and politically, to a political elite increasingly regenerated according to institutionalized norms in the civil bureaucracy.
 Leadership was largely selected based on rules and norms on promotion and retirement, educational background, and managerial and technical expertise.
 There is a largely separate group of professionalized military officers, serving under top CCP leadership largely through formal relationships within institutional channels.

+In 1991, the party launched the nationwide Patriotic Education Campaign.
+The major focus of the campaign was within education, and text books were revised to reduce narratives of class struggle and to emphasize the party's role in ending the century of humiliation.As part of the campaign, Patriotic Education Bases were established, and schools ranging from primary to the college levels were required to take students to sites of significance to the Chinese Communist Revolution.

-As part of Jiang Zemin's nominal legacy, the CCP ratified the Three Represents for the 2003 revision of the party's constitution, as a "guiding ideology" to encourage the party to represent "advanced productive forces, the progressive course of China's culture, and the fundamental interests of the people."
+As part of Jiang Zemin's legacy, the CCP ratified the Three Represents for the 2003 revision of the party's constitution, as a "guiding ideology" to encourage the party to represent "advanced productive forces, the progressive course of China's culture, and the fundamental interests of the people."
 The theory legitimized the entry of private business owners and bourgeois elements into the CCP.
 Hu Jintao, Jiang Zemin's successor as general secretary, took office in 2002.
 Unlike Mao, Deng and Jiang Zemin, Hu laid emphasis on collective leadership and opposed one-man dominance of the political system.
 The insistence on focusing on economic growth led to a wide range of serious social problems.
 To address these, Hu introduced two main ideological concepts: the Scientific Outlook on Development and Harmonious Socialist Society.
-Hu resigned from his post as CCP general secretary and Chairman of the CMC at the 18th National Congress held in 2012, and was succeeded in both posts by Xi Jinping.